MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0503-Configuring and validating device compliance.md

 5. On the **Enter password** page, enter **Pa55w.rd1234** and select **Sign in**.
 If the Microsoft Edge Save password prompt appears, select **Update**.

-6. Verify that you receive the message **"Try signing in another way"**.

-7. Select **More details**.
-You should see more information about why you are blocked.
+6. You should receive a message that ask you to switch Edge profile.
+Select **Switch Edge profile**.

+7. You will be prompted with a message stating, "**Continue with your work or school account**".
+Select Sign in to sync data.

+8. You will be required to enter your password again.
+Enter **Pa55w.rd1234!** and select **Sign in**.

+9. A message will appear stating, "**Stay signed in to all your Microsoft apps**".
+Select **no**.

-   _Note: This is because SEA-WS3 is not joined to Azure AD and not managed by Intune, so not marked as compliant._
+    > Note: A check bocks will appear stating, "**Allow my organization to manage my device**".
+This is because SEA-WS3 is not joined to Azure AD and not managed by Intune.

-8. **Close** the browser window.
+8. **Close**all windows and sign out of **SEA-WS3**.

 9. Switch to **SEA-WS1**, and sign in as as Aaron Nicholls with the PIN **102938**.